pingsoli/av-learning/src/Player/note.md

 ---
 #### Thread is dead at some place, not going to play video or audio ?
 have no idea, deadlock ?

+---
+#### How to play video and audio synchronously and smoothly ?
+If we calculate the difference of audio clock and video clock, then decide how much time the display thread should sleep.
+It's rough idea, will cause the picture rendering lag, because rendering may sleep too much time when time cumulating. we must reduce the sleep time.

+---
+####